bowman2001/perplexdoc/content/doc/overview/coming/index.md

 ## Essential

 Documentation
-: The documentation should be up to date :grinning_face_with_sweat:.
+: The documentation should be up to date.
 {.dl-loose}

 ## Nice to have